SaaS SEO: Boost Your Software’s Online Visibility

 Awareness

-Basically, everything wide, which will often also have bigger search volumes, goes into the “Awareness” stage.
-These are usually used to describe large topics and broad concepts relating to your target keyword.
+Everything wide, which will often have bigger search volumes, enters the “Awareness” stage.
+These usually describe large topics and broad concepts relating to your target keyword.

 Consideration